Search

 Liu Z, Qin A, Zhang Y, Zhao Q, Li M

-Why it matters This matters because understanding exactly where healing compounds form inside medicinal plants — or how your garden plants fight off disease at a chemical level — could lead to stronger crops, better herbal medicines, and plants better equipped to survive climate stress.
+Understanding exactly where healing compounds form inside medicinal plants — or how your garden plants fight off disease at a chemical level — could lead to stronger crops, better herbal medicines, and plants better equipped to survive climate stress.

 Imagine being able to take a photograph of a plant's insides that shows not just its cells, but every chemical happening in every spot — like a heat map of the plant's chemistry.
 That's what this imaging technology does, without needing to add any dyes or labels.
 Researchers are using it to discover where medicinal plants store their healing ingredients, how plants signal distress when attacked by germs, and how they chemically adapt when temperatures rise or water runs short.